RKVG/simple-web-crawler/README.md

 Run Simple Web Crawler
 ----------------------
-Before running the application, please make sure that you have a working version of Java installed on your machine.
+Before running the application, please make sure that you have installed Java 8 on your machine (`java -version`).
 For details on how to install Java please refer to [How do I install Java?](https://www.java.com/en/download/help/download_options.xml)

 **1. Run with default configuration**